How Canon's network cameras help to achieve the goal of 100% on-time departures.

-“To establish a higher level of safety management, we placed top priority on a system that would produce clear, sharp images.
+Ko Misawa of the company’s Haneda Airport Maintenance Center, was also in charge of the implementation of the new system.
+He explains why his company chose Canon: “To establish a higher level of safety management, we placed top priority on a system that would produce clear, sharp images.
 However, due to wiring issues, we couldn’t install cameras in some places in the hangar.
-To cover every part of the very large hangar, we needed advanced camera functionality that would be able to easily control the zoom, change the direction of the lens and also produce clear images at night.
-We were impressed with models that could produce distinct images even in the dark, and cameras that could capture ultra-wide-angle shots, even in cramped spaces.
-Only a camera manufacturer, I felt, could offer such capabilities.”
+To cover every part of the very large hangar, we needed advanced camera functionality that allowed us to easily control the zoom, change the direction of the lens and also produce clear images at night.”

-Further progression was made to the high-capacity data management system, according to Mr. Misawa.
+Further improvements were made in the high-capacity data management system, Misawa adds.

 “Thanks to cutting-edge data compression technologies, it is now possible to store video for long periods of time.
 If a problem occurs, we can now go back in time and verify video in chronological order to thoroughly troubleshoot the issue.”